RyanC-95/ShopChest-Reborn/README.md

 - Add configurable hologram view distance **[✔️]**
   - *Optimise the hologram view distance system.* **[✔️]**
-  - *holograms remain visible if another player is within the hologram view distance, even after I move out of range.* [🐛]
+  - *Holograms remain visible if another player is within the configured hologram view distance, even after I move out of range.
+Hologram visibility should be tracked per player, so each player only sees holograms while they are within the configured distance.* [🐛]
 - Allow admins to run **/shop open** to view players shops **[✔️]**
 - Containers can still be used as shops even though they aren't on the "allowed-chest-types:" list.
 Bug fixed **[✔️]**
 - Add floating items above chest shops.
 Bug fixed **[✔️]**